paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-001-organization.md

   (C) *Access to documents and staff.—* — The Administration may give the Council or Air Traffic Services Committee appropriate access to relevant documents and personnel of the Administration, and the Administrator shall make available, consistent with the authority to withhold commercial and other proprietary information under [section 552 of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section552&num=0&edition=prelim) (commonly known as the “Freedom of Information Act”), cost data associated with the acquisition and operation of air traffic service systems.
 Any member of the Council or Air Traffic Services Committee who receives commercial or other proprietary data from the Administrator shall be subject to the provisions of [section 1905 of title 18](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title18-section1905&num=0&edition=prelim), pertaining to unauthorized disclosure of such information.

 (5) **Federal advisory committee act not to apply.—** — The Federal Advisory Committee Act (5 U.S.C.
-App.) does not apply to the Council, the Air Traffic Services Committee, or such aviation rulemaking committees as the Administrator shall designate.
+App.) does not apply to the Council, the Air Traffic Services Committee, such aviation rulemaking committees as the Administrator shall designate, or such aerospace rulemaking committees as the Secretary shall designate.

 (6) **Administrative matters.—**